Money-changer and employee suffer gunshot wound in botched robbery

 Posted on 30 October 2017 - 08:44pm

-KAJANG: A money-changer and her employer were shot at a bus stop along at Bandar Teknologi Kajang here last night in a suspected botched robbery.
+KAJANG: A money-changer and her employee were shot at a bus stop along at Bandar Teknologi Kajang here last night in a suspected botched robbery.

 "The incident took place at 9.30pm when the woman was in the midst of dropping off the Pakistani, believed to be her employee at a bus stop after work.